 OSIRIS

-How do I search and filter courses?
+How do I search for and filter courses?

 Updated on

-Go to: > course catalog
+Go to: > Course catalog

 Select the menu button in the upper left corner and choose "Course catalog".

-2. The filters used in the current set of courses found
+2. The filters used in the current set of found courses

 3. The number of courses found